JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2021-01-05-yearinreview.md

 tags:
   - review
 ---
 Well...
 I don't really know where to start this time.
 2020 was quite the rollercoaster, with many downs... but fortunately also a few amazing ups.
+Let's focus on the good stuff.

 My first lucky break was that I started working remotely by choice!
 This privilege meant I was quite well equipped both practically and mentally for the challenges of remote work.
 And while not without its challenges, I haven't been happier at my work.

 The main work challenge was bridging the 9-hour timezone gap with my colleagues.
 And while I do work some evenings, I've never been more available for my kids.
-And I've grown really fond of never (!!!) having to set an alarm clock, exercising in the middle of a working day, and going out for a coffee/breakfast with my wife anytime I want (can?).
+And I've grown really fond of:

+- never (!!!) having to set an alarm clock
+- exercising in the middle of a working day
+- grabbing coffee/breakfast with my wife anytime I want (can?)

 Another highlight was the amazing time I was able to spend with my kids during the first Lockdown.
-I would work from 2 pm to 10 pm so I could do fun stuff with the kids in the mornings (fixing up the house, gardening, playgrounds,...).
-I recognize how extraordinary it was to have so much playtime with my kids at that age.
+I would work from 2pm to 10pm so me and the kids could do fun stuff in the mornings (fixing up the house, gardening, playgrounds,...).
+I recognize how extraordinary it was to have so much playtime with my kids and truly enjoyed it.

 However, working such long days also meant I pushed myself beyond my limits and I had to take it a lot slower for several weeks before I felt better.
 A huge shoutout to Plaid and my manager Judd for the immense understanding they've shown for my situation.

-Further, I've also extended my Lego passion to new heights and I designed my own custom Lego set: [Radio-Controlled Flip Over Stunt Car](http://bit.ly/legostuntcar):
+Further, I've also built and designed my own custom Lego set: [Radio-Controlled Flip Over Stunt Car](http://bit.ly/legostuntcar):

 [![Radio-Controlled Flip Over Stunt Car]({{ site.url }}{{ site.baseurl }}/img/blog/yearinreview20/lego-ideas.jpg){: .align-center}](http://bit.ly/legostuntcar)

 Please give me a [vote](http://bit.ly/legostuntcar)!!!
-If I make it to 10k supporters, Lego might actually make it into an official set.
+If I make it to 10k supporters, Lego might actually make it into an official set. 🤞

 Further 2020 highlights include: